oracle-devrel/langchain-oci-genai/README.md

     region=us-phoenix-1 #(replace-with-your-oci-region)
     key_file=/your-folder/your-oci-key.pem

 See if we can list all buckets in a compartment to check if all configurations are correct.
-Provide your compartment ocid where the OCI buckets have been created
+Provide your compartment ocid where the OCI buckets have been created:

 ```console
 # set chmod on .pem file